kkkkenkkk44/kkkkenkkk44/README.md

   <h3> About Me </h3>

   - M.S. in Computer Science at Arizona State University
-  - B.B.A in Information Management at National Taiwan University
+  - B.B.A. in Information Management at National Taiwan University
   - Interested in Machine Learning, Distributed Software, and Cloud Computing
 </div>